| Polytec Laser Vibrometer Boards Photos & Notes |

 L2724 for Peltier control.
 Adjust pots for TEMPERATUR (P1), LASERPOWER (P3), LASERCURRENT (P2), and FREQUENCY (P4).
 The main control board has AD654, AD820A, AD822A, REF02, C393C, ICM555, ILD206 optocoupler.

-The 8-pin IC on the HV board might be a AD780 used for the voltage set, but it's hard to read.
+The 8-pin IC on the HV board is a AD780 used for the 2.5V voltage set.

-40 MHz Bragg cell has an internal clock source and a 10 MHz reference output which is divided down from the 40 MHz crystal.
+40 MHz Bragg AOM has an internal clock source and a 10 MHz reference output which is divided down from the 40 MHz crystal.

 Coax outputs for 10 MHz Reference and Signal.